Skip to content

 Link to this section

-Both the login and register methods accept and arbitrary authUrlParams object which will be passed to Kinde as part of the auth flow.
+Both the login and register methods accept all the extra authentication params that can be passed to Kinde as part of the auth flow.
+All the params are also accepted as attributes to the LoginLink and RegisterLink components.

 Some things you may wish to pass are:

-• login_hint this allows you to ask Kinde to prepopulate a users email address on the sign-up and sign-in screens.
+• loginHint this allows you to ask Kinde to prepopulate a users email address on the sign-up and sign-in screens.

 • lang if you offer multi-language support Kinde will automatically figure out the best language for your user based on their browser.
 However, if you want to force a language and override the users preference, you can do so by passing this attribute.